g1ts/node-AES-examples/README.md

 Examples of AES encryption in node apps

-ex1 - console application illustrates the AES encryption/decryption with using node crypto-module.
+ex1 - console application illustrates AES encryption/decryption with using node crypto-module.